WHAT TYPE OF SOLAR LIGHT ARE YOU LOOKING FOR?

 Not only us, but many reviewers on Amazon (the light has got one of the best ratings for any solar flood light) also praised the brightness of this flood light.
 In total it can output 1000 lumens of light, which is very respectable for a solar light at this price and will easily light up an area to uncover unwanted persons walking by your property.

-The solar powered flood light is equipped with a PIR motion detector that can pick up motion in 180 degree range, in up to 30 feet distance.
-You can expect similar results with majority of motion activated flood lights.
+The solar powered flood light is equipped with a PIR motion detector that can pick up motion in 180-degree range, in up to 30 feet distance.
+You can expect similar results with the majority of motion activated flood lights.
 There is an option to adjust the sensitivity (detection range) and detection time of the motion sensor for different situations.

 All in all, this is really a great solar security flood light without practically any major drawbacks.
 As previously mentioned, we would like to see a little bit different choices for few lamp components, such as polycrystalline solar panel instead of amorphous and lithium-ion battery instead of Ni-MH, but these aren’t really drawback, because they help to keep the price of the fixture so low and overall the light works very well.